peijin0405/Customer-Analysis-in-the-Marketing-Strategy-of-Huawei-A-Social-Network-Analysis-Approach/README.md

 Then, using race as the attributes of the network, I used ERGM to analyze the three platforms separately.

 ![ERGM Results for FacebookNetwork](https://github.com/peijin0405/Customer-Analysis-in-the-Marketing-Strategy-of-Huawei-A-Social-Network-Analysis-Approach/assets/89746479/acb36e93-e5b6-4100-9bfc-5435532f4c44)
+ERGM Results for FacebookNetwork

 ![ERGM Results for InstagramNetwork](https://github.com/peijin0405/Customer-Analysis-in-the-Marketing-Strategy-of-Huawei-A-Social-Network-Analysis-Approach/assets/89746479/a3dd93cd-1704-4151-aa68-5608953108ca)
+ERGM Results for InstagramNetwork

 ![ERGM Results for TwitterNetwork](https://github.com/peijin0405/Customer-Analysis-in-the-Marketing-Strategy-of-Huawei-A-Social-Network-Analysis-Approach/assets/89746479/3d486111-50d5-4721-9cea-88e9c010cbf1)
+ERGM Results for TwitterNetwork

 #### Conclusion
 Based on the analysis of network data from the three platforms, we could learn that the Twitter network and Facebook network are highly interconnected and there are many closely-knit communities within the Twitter network.
 Information spreads quickly in both communities, and because of the presence of close-knit communities, discussions about new products/services are very lively.
 Therefore, Twitter and Facebook are good platforms to promote information about the latest product/service launches, as well as events that have recently taken place.
 Twitter could be the best platform to launch a marketing campaign.